unified2025/sku-transfer-app/README.md

-# SKU Transfer App
+# SKU Transfer App (with CORS)

-A simple Node.js app that allows SKU-to-SKU inventory transfers using the Sellercloud API.
+Node.js app for transferring inventory between SKUs using the Sellercloud API.

 ## Setup